Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Modeling of Separatrix Layers: MHD Simulations Integrated with a Focused Transport Model

-The CORHEL-CME modeling suite \citep[]{Linker:2024} uses MAS to compute solutions in the coronal (1--30~$R_\odot$) and heliospheric (28--230~$R_\odot$) domains separately.
-Coronal solutions are used to provide the inner boundary condition for the heliospheric solutions for both steady-state background and dynamic CME simulations \citep{Lionello_etal-2013-MagnetohydrodynamicSimulationsInterplanetary}.
-In principle, MHD solutions for both the coronal and heliospheric domains can be included in the EPREM calculation (described in \S\ref{sec:EPREM}).
+The CORHEL-CME modeling suite \cite[]{Linker:2024} uses MAS to compute solutions in the coronal (1--30~$R_\odot$) and heliospheric (28--230~$R_\odot$) domains separately.
+Coronal solutions are used to provide the inner boundary condition for the heliospheric solutions \citep{Lionello_etal-2013-MagnetohydrodynamicSimulationsInterplanetary}.
 At the present time, STAT employs only the MHD coronal domain within EPREM, and the remainder of the heliosphere is modeled with a simple spiral magnetic field created with a radially constant solar wind speed.
-This restricts us to modeling the first few hours of an SEP event; once the CME leaves the coronal portion of the domain, possible SEP acceleration from the CME propagation in the heliosphere is not modeled.
 STAT is presently being modified to incorporate both the coronal and heliospheric solutions in the EPREM simulations; these results will be the subject of future publications.